 “My early physical misfortune has turned out to be the greatest blessing that could have come to me.
 Without it I should have missed all the grim struggle upward and the reward that waited at the end of it all.”

-As a teen her legs recovered and she became a champion swimmer, a record holder in the 100 yard and mile races in her native Australia.
+With time her legs recovered, and as a teen she became a champion swimmer, a record holder in the 100 yard swim in her native Australia, and world record holder in the mile.

-She then got into long distance swimming, swimming over 13 miles of the Thames river in under 4 hours.
-And she made three attempts to swim the English channel, never completing the full journey, but once staying in the water for more than 10 hours.
+She then took on long-distance swimming, swimming over 13 miles of the Thames river in under 4 hours.
+And she made three attempts to swim the English channel, never completing the entire journey, but once staying in the water for more than 10 hours.

 But more than just swimming, she became famous for advocating for women’s rights.